fgaudenzi/testManager/CertificationFramework/README.md

-ISSTA 2015 "A Certification Framework for Cloud-based Services"
+"A Certification Framework for Cloud-based Services"(submitted to ISSTA 2015)

 Authors: Marco Anisetti, Claudio A. Ardagna, Ernesto Damiani, Filippo Gaudenzi